Article and Photos by Grace Bennett

 Chappaqua, NY, February 12— For most kids, boarding a bus by the middle of February is a non event.
 But for two Grafflin elementary school students–Luke Leopold, 5, and Jared Saiontz, 10–it was a milestone filled with excitement, pride and clear joy.

-It was the first time either boy took the school bus–thanks to the passage of new, New York State legislation that allows bus drivers to administer life-saving epinephrine to a child undergoing anaphylaxis, an allergic reaction that has a rapid onset and can quickly turn deadly.
+It was the first time either boy took the school bus–thanks to the passage of new, New York State legislation that authorizes bus drivers who choose to participate to administer life-saving epinephrine to a child undergoing anaphylaxis, an allergic reaction that has a rapid onset and can quickly turn deadly.
+(Check with your school and your bus company.)
 The law went into effect today paving the way for safe travel for the two boys, both of whom have food allergies.

 New York State Assemblyman David Buchwald, who introduced the bill, escorted Luke and Jared to the bus.
 Sporting their backpacks with epinephrine-delivering devices clipped onto the back of them, the two boys joined hands sauntering over together to the bus before proudly climbing on board.
 The bus driver greeted them with a broad smile.

 Buchwald later described the moment as “what I live for as a legislator,” in that, he said, he could “help youngsters live the life they imagined.”

 State Senator Terrence Murphy sponsored the bill in the state Senate and Governor Cuomo signed in the law the bill which now allows school bus drivers and others employed by firms providing services to schools to administer epinephrine when a child suffers anaphylaxis shock.